 Other Safeguarding Information with Perform For Life

-Please refer to our Terms & Conditions and Behaviour and Privacy Policies, with particular regard to emergency contact details, arriving on time for and being collected from lessons, medication brought to lessons, and information regarding Photographic / Video content.
+Please refer to our Terms & Conditions and Behaviour and Privacy Policies, with particular regard to emergency contact details, lessons in students’ homes, arriving on time for and being collected from lessons, medication brought to lessons, and information regarding Photographic / Video content.

 Please also refer to our Online Lesson Policy for all Online lessons.